Emerald ash borer

 - FAQs regarding potential side effects of systemic insecticides used to control emerald ash borer (307 K PDF) – University of Minnesota Extension

-- Insecticide options for protecting ash trees from emerald ash borer (369 K PDF) – University of Minnesota Extension
+- Insecticide options for protecting ash trees from emerald ash borer, revised 5/14 (3,322 K PDF) – North Central IPM Center

 - Special registration review of EAB insecticides: summary or full article – Minnesota Department of Agriculture